Using a dimmer switch for Philips Hue automation

 transition: 1

-Test with small changes.
-Start with a narrow random range, for example 0–20, and increase until the look fits the room.
+Test with small changes first.
+Start with a narrow random range, such as 0–20, and increase it until the result suits the room.
 Use transition: 1 for near-instant smooth updates, or 3–5 for a slower fade.
-If bulbs lag or drop commands, raise transition and add short delays between per-light calls.
-If a bulb ignores hscolor, try using xycolor or colour_temp for Ambiance bulbs, since some Hue models prefer temperature values over full colour at certain firmware versions.
+If bulbs lag or drop commands, raise the transition and add short delays between per-light calls.
+If a bulb ignores hs_color, try xy_color or color_temp for Ambiance bulbs, since some Hue models prefer temperature values over full colour at certain firmware versions.

-Troubleshoot common issues quickly.
+Troubleshooting is usually quick.
 If the dimmer does not appear in Home Assistant, check the Hue integration status and the bridge connection.
-If values look wrong, log the variables with notify or persistentnotification to read back basehue and finalhue.
-If random changes look too busy, reduce the random range or apply randomness only on scene activation and not on small dimmer adjustments.
-Keep a dedicated white scene controlled by a second dimmer or an inputboolean so mornings stay readable and consistent.
+If values look wrong, log the variables with notify or persistent_notification to read back base_hue and final_hue.
+If the random changes look too busy, reduce the random range or only apply randomness when the scene activates, not on every small dimmer change.
+Keep a dedicated white scene on a second dimmer or an input_boolean so mornings stay readable and consistent.

-Final takeaways: map a control value to a sensible hue range, apply a small per-bulb random offset, and run light.turn_on per bulb with a short transition.
-That gives a lived-in, natural look while keeping the group visually coherent.
-Philips Hue automation like this is low-effort and high-impact for a UK smart home looking to stop everything looking factory-identical.
+The basic pattern is simple: map a control value to a sensible hue range, add a small per-bulb offset, and run light.turn_on per bulb with a short transition.
+That gives the group a less mechanical look without turning it into a rainbow mess.